braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 | `52.54.89.238`| `3.65.88.25`
 | `18.205.178.15`| `3.68.144.188`
 |   | `3.70.107.88`
 {% endtab %}

 {% tab BigQuery %}

-#### Step 1: Create a Service Account and grant permissions
+#### Step 2.1: Create a Service Account and grant permissions

 Create a service account in GCP for Braze to use to connect and read data from your table(s).
 The service account should have the below permissions:

-- **BigQuery Connection User:** This will allow Braze to make connections
+- **BigQuery Connection User:** This will allow Braze to make connections.
 - **BigQuery User:** This will provide Braze access to run queries, read dataset metadata, and list tables.
 - **BigQuery Data Viewer:** This will provide Braze access to view datasets and their contents.
-- **BigQuery Job User:** This will provide Braze access to run jobs
+- **BigQuery Job User:** This will provide Braze access to run jobs.
-- **bigquery.tables.create** This will provide Braze access to create temporary tables during segment refresh
+- **bigquery.tables.create** This will provide Braze access to create temporary tables during segment refresh.

 Create a service account for your connected source to use.
 This user will be used to generate the list of tables available in your CDI segments, and to query source tables to create new segments.
 Once the connected source is created, Braze will discover the names and description of all tables available to the user in the source schema.

 You may choose to grant access to all tables in a dataset, or grant privileges only to specific tables.
 Whichever tables the Braze role has access to will be available to query in the CDI segment.

-Create table permisison is required because Braze will create a table with your CDI Segment query results before updating the segment in Braze.
+Create table permission is required because Braze will create a table with your CDI Segment query results before updating the segment in Braze.
 We will create a temporary table per segment, and the table will only persist while Braze is updating the segment.

 After creating the service account and granting permissions, generate a JSON key.
 See more information on how to do this [here](https://cloud.google.com/iam/docs/keys-create-delete).
 You will update this to the Braze dashboard later.

-#### Step 2: Allow access to Braze IPs
+#### Step 2.2: Allow access to Braze IPs

 If you have network policies in place, you must give Braze network access to your Big Query instance.
 Allow access from the below IPs corresponding to your Braze dashboard's region.